IBM/bee-travels-istio/README.md

    $ kubectl apply -f istio/virtualservice-all-v1.yaml
    ```

 6. Confirm that the `v1` virtual service rules have been applied.
-Note the *subset* value for each service's destination is set to `v1`.
+Notice the *subset* value for each service's destination is set to `v1`.
    ```
    $ kubectl get vs -o yaml
    ```